Organophosphate poisoning: Examples

+The U.S. Environmental Protection Agency maintains an extensive list of commercially-sold organophosphate products for anyone worried about possible exposure.
+It can be found here (in the blue sidebars of the document).

 Exposure to any of the above-listed organophosphates may occur through inhalation, skin absorption, and ingestion, most commonly of food that has been treated with an OP herbicide or insecticide.
 Exposure to these chemicals can occur at public buildings, schools, residential areas, and in agricultural areas.
 Chlorpyrifos and Malathion have been linked to reproductive effects, neurotoxicity, kidney/liver damage, and birth defects.
 Dichlorvos has also been linked to reproductive effects, neurotoxicity, and kidney/liver damage.
 It is also recognized to be a possible carcinogen.

 Pathophysiology

-The health effects associated with organophosphate poisoning are a result of excess acetylcholine (ACh) present at different nerves and receptors in the body because acetylcholinesterase is blocked.
-Accumulation of ACh at motor nerves causes overstimulation of nicotinic expression at the neuromuscular junction.
-When there is an accumulation of ACh at autonomic ganglia synapses this causes overstimulation of muscarinic expression in the parasympathetic nervous system.
+The health effects associated with organophosphate poisoning are a result of excess acetylcholine (ACh) present at different nerve synapses and neuromuscular junctions across the body.
+Specifically, acetylcholinesterase (AChE), the enzyme that normally and constantly breaks down acetylcholine, is inhibited by the organophosphate substance.
+ACh accumulates in the parasympathetic nervous system, the central nervous system, and in nicotinic neuromuscular junctions.

-Organophosphates irreversibly and non-competitively inhibit acetylcholinesterase, causing poisoning by phosphorylating the serine hydroxyl residue on AChE, which inactivates AChE.
-AChE is critical for nerve function, so the inhibition of this enzyme, which causes acetylcholine accumulation, results in muscle overstimulation.
+Organophosphate inhibition of AChE may be reversible or irreversible, depending on whether covalent bonding (also called "aging" in this context) occurs.
+Chemically, organophosphates cause poisoning by phosphorylating the serine hydroxyl residue on AChE, which inactivates AChE.
 This causes disturbances across the cholinergic synapses and can only be reactivated very slowly, if at all.
-Paraoxonase (PON1) is a key enzyme involved in OP toxicity and has been found to be critical in determining an organism's sensitivity to OP exposure.
+Paraoxonase 1 (PON1) is a key enzyme involved in organophosphate toxicity and has been found to be critical in determining an organism's sensitivity to organophosphate exposure.